bendc/frontend-guidelines/README.md

 </main>
 ```

-Make sure you understand the semantic of the elements you're using.
+Make sure you understand the semantics of the elements you're using.
 It's worse to use a semantic
 element in a wrong way than staying neutral.

 ```html